MadalinaCarcea221989/Spotify-Taskbar-Widget/spotify-taskbar-widget/README.md

 The widget will appear at the bottom-left of your screen in **Widget Mode** by default!

+## Quick Launch (Batch File)

+To start the widget without opening VS Code or a terminal, you can use the provided `start-widget.bat` file:

+1. Double-click `start-widget.bat` in the project root to launch the app instantly.
+2. If you move the project to a different disk or folder, edit the `.bat` file and update the path as needed.

+This makes it easy for anyone to run the widget on their own system.

 ## Usage

 ### First Launch